saasquatch/mobile-sdk-android-sample/README.md

             // First, check the error
             if (errorCode != null) {
                 if (errorCode.equals(401)) {
-                    // The secret was not the same as registered Log.e("MyActivity", errorMessage);
+                    // The token was invalid
+                    Log.e("MyActivity", errorMessage);
                 } else if (errorCode.equals(404)) {
                     // The referral code was not found